wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux_rpm.rst

 Install Wazuh agent on CentOS/RHEL/Oracle Linux/Amazon Linux
 ============================================================

 The RPM package is suitable for installation on Red Hat, CentOS and other RPM-based systems.
-In this page we will provide the instruction for:
+In this page, we will provide the instructions for:

-- Centos/RHEL 6 or greater.
+- CentOS/RHEL 6 or greater.
-- Oracle Linux
+- Oracle Linux 6 or greater.
-- Amazon Linux
+- Amazon Linux 1 and 2

-For other RPM-based OS (Centos/RHEL 5, Fedora, Suse, OpenSUSE), please check the list: :doc:`OS list <wazuh_agent_linux>`.
+For other RPM-based OS (CentOS/RHEL/Oracle Linux 5, Fedora, Suse, OpenSUSE), please check the list: :doc:`OS list <wazuh_agent_linux>`.

 .. note:: All the commands described below need to be executed with root user privileges.